Today's Bible Reading: John 11

 Reflecting and Thinking

-Much of John's gospel has to do with understanding who Jesus is.
+Much of John's gospel is devoted to making clear who Jesus is.
 Even casual readers have noticed the numerous "I am" statements.
 In these statements, Jesus identifies himself with God the Father.
-This identity and his connection with the Father are reflected in his teachings and statements.
-In today's selected reding, Martha is confident of Jesus' connection with God: "you could have averted this death, and God will respond even now if you ask."
+In today's selected reading, Martha is confident of Jesus' connection with God: "you could have averted this death, and God will respond even now if you ask."
 She confidently affirms that Jesus is the Messiah (Christ), the Son of God.

 The larger context provides an enlightening contrast because the disciples, especially Thomas, are not so quick to believe.
 Jesus says that through Lazarus' death the disciples will have another opportunity to believe.
 (See verses 14-15.)
-When Jesus raises Lazarus from the dead, he demonstrates his power over death (I am the resurrection) and his power over life (I am the life), thus pointing to full abundant life that fully conquers the fear of death.
+When Jesus raises Lazarus from the dead, he demonstrates his power over death ("I am the resurrection") and his power over life ("I am the life"), thus pointing to the abundant life that fully conquers the fear of death.

 When have you been overwhelmed by the power of death?
 When have you caught a glimpse of Jesus' power over life and death, either in your own experience or in that of others?

 Heavenly Father, we are grateful that Jesus conquered death.
 May we find assurance and calm in our faith in him -- power to live life fully on this earth, to be confident of resurrection from the grave, and to anticipate eternal life with you thereafter.
 Thank you for showing us these truths through your Son.
 Thank you for your sacrifice -- and for his sacrifice.
 Help us to enjoy the morning as though it were the first day of our lives, and to enjoy the evening as though it were our last.
 In Jesus' name we praise and honor and adore and say "thank you," Amen.